-In September 2017, the Group completed the acquisition of various subsidiaries in the People's Republic of China (the "PRC") and Singapore which mainly engage in the provision of mobile telecommunications services and distribution business including distribution of mobile phones and electronic products and distribution of mobile and data top-up e-vouchers.
-The revenue generated through such acquisitions amounted to approximately HK\$146,620,000 for the year ended 31 December 2018, representing an increase of approximately 2.3 times as compared with approximately HK\$44,044,000 in the last corresponding year.
-I believe that the acquisitions will continue to enhance the Group's operations, broaden its revenue source, expand its geographical reach and make a great contribution to the Group's overall revenue in the coming years.
+On the other hand, the Group had a good progress in the distribution business including distribution of mobile phone, electronic products and mobile and data top-up e-vouchers.
+The revenue generated from such distribution business for the year ended 31 December 2019 was approximately HK\$183,100,000, representing an increase of approximately 21.1% as compared with 2018 and I believe that it will continue to make a great contribution to the Group's overall revenue in the coming years.